luxedo/pong-almost-from-scratch/README.md

 # PONG ALMOST FROM SCRATCH
-This is an attempt of making the game pong using modern programming languages
+This is an attempt of making the game pong using modern programming languages.
+The idea is to time the development and track the progress in this document.

 ## Tech
 The game is based in html5/canvas, CSS and ES6 javascript.